 I’m pretty sure this is the first time I’ve ever had a current Top 40 hit as a Flashback, but the holiday season (and how popular Christmas songs are this year on the Billboard charts) provided such an opportunity.

 Recorded in 1959, the song is currently #32 on the Billboard charts as of this week (the week ending December 22, 2018 – though Billboard ordinarily publishes the chart positions the Wednesday prior).
 It’s the first Hot 100 song for Martin since 1969, ending over a 49-year gap, and his first Top 40 hit since 1967.

-Merry Christmas…I’ll be back with a new entry on December 27th.
+Merry Christmas, everybody.
+I’ll be back with a post on Christmas Eve day.

 The last couple of Sundays watching the NFL games on the FOX network, I’ve seen this Cadillac commercial that had this song I didn’t recognize.
 I tend to think I’m pretty good at songs from the post-Beatles era onward.
 If I heard a few notes of any song, I could reasonably tell you the title and artist relatively quickly.